sofa-framework/doc/components/engine/analyze/averagecoord.md

 <!-- generate_doc -->
 # AverageCoord

-Compute the average of coordinates
+Compute the average of coordinates.

 ## Rigid2d